50 big and small things worth getting rid of this spring

 Creams and Moisturizing Lotions

-This applies to those who are obsessed with makeup products, bought in dozens of jars, then they are afraid that everything will be used up too quickly, and as a result they will not be used at all.
+This applies to those who are obsessed with cosmetics, buy dozens of jars, and then are afraid that they will use up everything too quickly, and as a result, they will not use at all.
 Banks stand, bacteria accumulate.
-If you have never used a jar of another souffle for the body for more than three months, then you do not need it.
+If you have never used a jar of another body soufflé for more than three months, then you do not need it.

 Old makeup

-Do not store a tube of old mascara, just because it cost a lot of money.
-Using old cosmetics can cost you much more - the bacteria accumulated in it do not sleep, you know.
-That is why experts recommend throwing away everything that was discovered more than 3 months ago.
+Don't keep a tube of old mascara just because it cost a fortune.
+Using old cosmetics can cost you a lot more - the bacteria that have accumulated in it are not dormant, you know.
+That is why experts recommend throwing away everything that was opened more than 3 months ago.

 Natural washcloth

 It turns out that natural washcloths (loofah) can be used for only about 3 weeks.
-After that, they make you dirtier than cleaner.
+After that, they make you dirtier.

 Old nail polish